McPhersonTrk/EL-Paso-County-Data-Center-Consultation/README.md

 # El Paso County Data Center Initiative: A Proof of Concept and Proof of Work under MIT License

-## To the Department of Technology, Innovation and Strategy
+## To the  Digital, Strategy, & Technology Department

 In response to the escalating costs and unsustainable financial burden posed by current cloud service providers, we present the "El Paso County Data Center Initiative: A Proof of Concept and Proof of Work under MIT License."
 This initiative aims to establish a county-owned data center to meet our growing data needs efficiently and cost-effectively.